CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 * CSS selectors points to the HTML elements you want to style
 * A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces
 * A property indicates which stylistic features you want to change.
-Ex: Font, width, background color
 * A value indicated how you want to change the stylistic feature